 Very thin silver layer

-We used pliers to cut through the silver-surface so that we could reveal what’s inside the candle holder.
-Filling materials wrapped in a super thin layer of sterling silver are justifying the official name: STERLING WEIGHTED.
+We used pliers to cut through the silver surface so that we could reveal what’s inside the candle holder.
+Filling materials wrapped in a super-thin layer of sterling silver justify the official name: STERLING WEIGHTED.

 only 0.24 millimeters thick

-Approx. 10% of Gross Weight is Made of Silver
+Silver Makes Up Approx. 10% of Gross Weight

-It was very easy to remove the friable filling materials thanks to the very thin silver-skin.
-The whole disassembling process took less than 2 minutes but created a mess as fillings were falling apart in little pieces, leaving behind dust and dirt.
+It was very easy to remove the friable filling materials thanks to the very thin silver skin.
+The whole disassembling process took less than two minutes but created a mess, as breaking apart into little pieces, leaving behind dust and dirt.

-After weighing all recovered silver pieces, a total of only 17.22 grams of .925 Sterling silver could be discovered as sellable material for melting and refining.
+After weighing all recovered silver pieces, we found a total of only 17.22 grams of .925 sterling silver as sellable material for melting and refining.

 Sterling silver parts

 Filling materials represent 90% of total mass